| Term | Meaning |

 "ingested_at":null,

-The last step is ingesting the upload:
+} The last step is ingesting the upload.
+To do this, enter the following command:

 curl -H "Authorization: Bearer <your_token>" -H "Accept: application/json" -X PUT https://admin.energydata.dk/api/v1/import/<id>/ingest